 All of the loads described above are integrated together within Frame3DD.
 These loads include,

-Rotor-nacelle-assembly loads (thrust, moments, etc)
+Rotor-nacelle-assembly loads (thrust, moments, etc.)

 Mooring line force

 Wind and wave loading

 Gravity loads (weight distribution)

 Hydrostatic pressure loads, including buoyancy

 The forces, moments, and mass properties of the rotor-nacelle assembly (RNA) are inputs to FloatingSE (mass properties are assumed to be relative to the tower top position).
 It assumed that the RNA is a rigid body with respect to the tower modes and the mass properties, forces, and moments, are applied to the corresponding node in the model.
 The forces along each mooring line are applied to the connection point